MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 All tab information that's sent to Microsoft is deleted immediately after processing occurs.
 No data is stored for any period of time.

 The Microsoft Edge Tab organization behavior is turned on by default.
-To turn this behavior off, go to `edge://settings/privacy` and under **Services** turn off the **Let Microsoft Edge help keep your tabs organized** setting:
+To turn this behavior off, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and under **Services** turn off the **Let Microsoft Edge help keep your tabs organized** setting:

 ![Tab Group settings UI](./index-images/tabgroupsettings.png)